 Securities held by the Fund may also be held by, or be appropriate investments for, other funds or investment advisory clients for which the Adviser or its affiliates act as an adviser.
 Because of different investment objectives or other factors, a particular security may be bought for an advisory client when other clients are selling the same security.
-If purchases or sales of securities by the Adviser for the Fund as well as its other customers (including any other fund or other investment company or advisory account for which the Adviser acts as investment adviser or sub- adviser) arise for consideration at or about the same time, transactions in such securities will be made, insofar as are feasible, for the respective funds and clients in a manner deemed equitable to all.
+If purchases or sales of securities by the Adviser for the Fund as well as its other customers (including any other fund or other investment company or advisory account for which the Adviser acts as investment adviser or sub-adviser) arise for consideration at or about the same time, transactions in such securities will be made, insofar as are feasible, for the respective funds and clients in a manner deemed equitable to all.
 Transactions effected by the Adviser (or its affiliates) on behalf of more than one of its clients during the same period may increase the demand for securities being purchased or the supply of securities being sold, causing an adverse effect on price.
 On occasions when the Adviser deems the purchase or sale of a security to be in the best interest of the Fund as well as its other customers the Adviser, to the extent permitted by applicable laws and regulations, may aggregate the securities to be sold or purchased for the Fund with those to be sold or purchased for such other customers in order to obtain the best net price and most favorable execution under the circumstances.
 In such event, allocation of the securities so purchased or sold, as well as the expenses incurred in the transaction, will be made by the Adviser in the manner it considers to be equitable and consistent with its fiduciary obligations to the Fund and such other customers.
 In some instances, this procedure may adversely affect the price and size of the position obtainable for the Fund.

-The table below sets forth the brokerage commissions paid by the Fund for the fiscal years ended April 30, 2017, April 30, 2018 and April 30, 2019:
+The table below sets forth the brokerage commissions paid by the Fund for the fiscal years ended April 30, 2020, April 30, 2021 and April 30, 2022:

+Fiscal Year Fiscal Year Fiscal Year

+Ended Ended Ended

+April 30, April 30, April 30,

+2022 2021 2020

-F iscal Year Fiscal Year Fiscal Year End ed April 30, Ended April 30, Ended April 30, 2019 2018 2017 Brokerage Commissions Paid by the Fund \$ 85,745 \$ 64,020 \$ 75,944
+Brokerage Commissions Paid by the Fund \$ 76,527 \$ 68,339 \$ 79,025

-For the fiscal years ended April 30, 2017, 2018 and 2019, the Fund did not pay any brokerage commissions to an affiliate of the Trust.
+For the fiscal years ended April 30, 2020, 2021 and 2022, the Fund did not pay any brokerage commissions to an affiliate of the Trust.

-The Fund may at times invest in securities of its regular broker-dealer or a parent of its regular broker-dealers.
-The Fund held securities in the parent of the following broker-dealers, which were its regular broker-dealers as of April 30, 2019:
+The Fund may, at times, invest in securities of its regular broker-dealers or a parent of its regular broker-dealers.
+The Fund held securities in the parent of the following broker-dealers, which were its regular broker-dealers as of April 30, 2022:

 Value of Fund's

 Aggregate Holdings

 Issuer of Issuer

-Wells Fargo Clearing Services LLC \$ 6.293.058
+Wells Fargo & Co. \$8,019,194